[A real client engagement during my final year]

 A custom icon system

-Drew the icons from scratch.
-Linear weight, modern construction, lightly rounded to match the app's geometry.
+A part of drawn icons from scratch.
+Linear weight, modern construction to match the logo.
 A stock set would have been faster and made the app read generic from the first screen.

 System